Jashan66/438-group7/README.md

 # 438-group7

 This is a project to display weather deatils for each city.
-Users can serach for cities and add some to favorites.
+Users can search for cities and add some to favorites.